DecisionsDev/odm-ondocker/welcomepage/README.md

 >    </application>
 >    ```

-And the app.properties should contain those 2 keys:
+And the app.properties file should contain those 2 keys:
 > app.properties
 > ```
-> dashboard=true
+> dashboard=false
 > redirect_url=/DecisionRunner
 > ```

 > `dashboard` is a boolean to say if we should display the Dashboard view.
-> In case of `dashboard` is false, `redirect_url` must be set as the url to redirect.
+> In case of `dashboard` is false, `redirect_url` must be set to the url to redirect.